-One of the ways to broach these assumptions is to begin by asking what the role of the intellectual is stretching back to the enlightenment where the intellectual first made a presence.
-The enlightenment intellectual was writing in a solitary mode, understanding the private individual to be the centerpiece of a public – the public was composed of a set of isolated and private individuals communicating as strangers.
-The intellectual sought to constantly re-define the common sense basis from which a public was constructed around.
+One of the ways to broach these assumptions is to begin by asking what the role of the intellectual is.
+Stretching back to the enlightenment where the intellectual first made a presence in the public, the intellectual was a figure who wrote in a solitary mode.
+The bourgeois public was developed on the premise of a number of isolated and private individuals communicating as strangers.
+The intellectual sought to constantly re-define the common sense basis from which this public was constructed.
 So the intellectual was, since its inception, not communicating with the public but often re-inventing the public and pointing towards a new way to think in the public, not with the public.
-The intellectual was formed as a mode of critiquing what common sense had turned into – encouraging people to think outside of the public, not necessarily with it.
+The intellectual was formed as a way to critique what common sense had turned into, often encouraging people to think outside of the public, not necessarily with it.

 Michael Warner’s Publics and Counterpublics is an essential text in this regards.
 Warner helps me to understand left theory as what he calls an “intellectual counterpublic” rooted in this critique of common sense.
 Because the intellectual has historically been a figure that relies on the invention of a counterpublic (as the language the intellectual creates is meant to challenge the idioms and the modes of address of the given common public) what is an intellectual or a community of intellectuals good for if they are not inventing a new counterpublic?